Tom94/tev/README.md

 ## Obtaining tev

-Pre-built binaries for Microsoft Windows (32-bit and 64-bit) are available on the [releases page](https://github.com/Tom94/tev/releases).
+Pre-built binaries for Windows (32-bit and 64-bit) and macOS (64-bit) are available on the [releases page](https://github.com/Tom94/tev/releases).
 For other operating systems __tev__ has to be built from source as of now (next section).

 ## Building tev